tirilab/FHexchange/README.md

   ## Annotation file convention

-  Each annotation file is a single JSON dictionary where:
+  Each annotation file (FHexchange_KIT_ann.json and FHexchange_MTS_ann.json) is a single JSON dictionary where:
   - ***keys*** correspond to transcript/dialog IDs
   - ***values*** are lists of annotated family history mentions for that record